meshplus/bitxhub/README.md

 ## License

-The Axiom library (i.e. all code outside of the cmd and internal directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file.
+The `AxiomLeger` library (i.e. all code outside of the cmd and internal directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the COPYING.LESSER file.

-The Axiom binaries (i.e. all code inside of the cmd and internal directory) is licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.
+The `AxiomLedger` binaries (i.e. all code inside of the cmd and internal directory) is licensed under the GNU General Public License v3.0, also included in our repository in the COPYING file.